Meredithnbayliss/osticket-prereqs/README.md

 </p>
 </p>
 <br />
 In Step 7, we download OsTicket v1.15.8.
-We Download osTicket from the Installation Files Folder.
 Then we Extract and copy “upload” folder to c:\inetpub\wwwroot and Within c:\inetpub\wwwroot, we Rename “upload” to “osTicket”
 </p>
 </p>